jrhunger/cl2-swim-stats/README.md

       - blank if not
     - seed (season best time = champs seed time)
     - season improvement (difference between first and best swims)

+Intermediate TSV files for each meet can be found in tmp/ subfolder after running.

 ## reference
 CL2: